Where our numbers come from

 Tonnes of carbon dioxide

-Wind energy replaces the output from coal and gas power stations because these are the ones that are switched on and off to adjust the UK’s power supply to meet demand.
+We also work out how many tonnes of carbon dioxide could be saved by building the site.
+Wind and solar energy replaces the output from fossil fuel power stations because these are the ones that are switched on and off to adjust the UK’s power supply to meet demand.

 Variation in published figures